 However, if you want to know how to keep your domain, website, email, and other online assets accessible to your users at all times without leaving yourself vulnerable to attacks, you need to learn about domain names, zones, and how to manage them.

 Why?
 In short, DNS zones are like the address books of the internet; they direct your customers to your website, application servers, or any other service’s correct network location.
 DNS zones also play a crucial role in how well you’re protected from cyber threats.
-In 2021, 88% of organizations became victims of attacks either against their DNS servers or using DNS to find their target, so knowing how to secure your DNS servers and zone records is extremely important.
+In 2021, 88% of organizations became targets of attacks either against their DNS servers or using DNS to find their target, so knowing how to secure your DNS servers and zone records is extremely important.

 What are DNS domains and zones?